markishou/CPSC210-CarInventoryManager/README.md

 **The Functionality:**

-This application accomplishes the tasks needed for the process of buying and selling a used car.
-It will allow the user to search for a vehicle listed in the inventory which will then return cars based on the user's interests.
+This application is a used car inventory that showcases pre-existing vehicles that have been listed.
+The user can also add additional vehicles to the inventory if needed.
+Additionally, this app will allow the user to search for a vehicle listed in the inventory which will then return cars based on the user's interests.
-Additionally, users can also add their own vehicles to the inventory if they choose to do so.

 **The Features:**
 - Search and return function that gives the use a list of cars based on their specifications.